 But it was no use.
 Doctorate programs in Italy are only accessed by people that were meant to.
 No outsiders.
 This is a hidden (not so much) rule in our academic world.
 But for me it had been an amazing experience.
 After years of unemployment I was almost at despair.
 Dreams had been shattered, doubts raised about my past choices.
 I had put myself again to the test in a post-graduate admission test after all those years and I achieved such a good result: I was the first among the excluded by just one point!
 Other candidates would have been desperate, they would have damned the system.
 I know it works that way, still I have never seen a incompetent being supported.
 From my point of view, I was just happy I had proved myself that my geological knowledge was alive and kicking.
 I had been able to tackle a doctorate admission exam with no problems after years of inactivity.

 With my heart still warm for that achievement, I left for Cairo, Egypt, where I had accepted a job as a teacher in an Italian high school.
 There I kept dreaming about geology, reading books and writing down notes.
 After only three months I left the job and came back home to follow my dreams.
 Everybody was criticizing me, but I soon proved I was right.
 I accepted a job as field geologist during the excavation of an important highway tunnel.
 I also had the chance to collaborate with the most famous Italian geologist Mario Tozzi, now a TV star, who had been a teaching assistant of both Parotto and Funiciello while I was a university student.
 After that job I obtained a research assistantship in the same university where I “failed” the doctorate admission.
 I had the chance to work side by side with my old professors, but also with researchers like Sveva Corrado (whom I owe my dream job – it came true through her) and many other professors and researchers among which Antonio Praturlon, a legend of Italian geology.
 I learned a lot from those people.
 I stayed there for 7 years during which I had the chance to travel in UK and USA, where I was even invited to come back for a PhD program!
 I had come full circle.
 My comeback was complete.
 I never went to the USA for that PhD, but I can be satisfied just for having been given the chance.
 I don’t deny sometimes I still regret it.
-I still have a good friendly relationship with Martha Withjack, who’s teaching structural geology at Rutgers University, NJ.
-She was the one who suggested I’d joined their department and kept on doing so for a while (maybe she could renew her offer one day…).
+I still have a good friendly relationship with Martha Withjack, at the time professor of structural geology at Rutgers University, NJ.
+She was the one who suggested I’d joined their department and kept on doing so for a while.
 As of now, I am no longer working as a geologist.
 The dream job has been shattered.
 I’m doing something different now but try to keep my geology alive through these pages.

 I still have a copy of that Doctorate admission essay, the symbol of my come back.
 These pages about the origins of mountain belts are inspired to that written essay I passionately wrote in one go in a few hours.
 I attempted to extend and complete the text in order to clarify the concepts better, also by using images from the network.
 I even took the time to underline the importance of the people who made geology great through the years – I feel they would have deserved a Nobel prize in Geology, had it ever existed…